jpcposts/jpcposts.github.io/_posts/2023/2023-12-10-enhancing_security_faillock_fail2ban.md

 To automatically ban an IP address after 3 failed login attempts, configure a jail in the `jail.conf` file:

-Add the below to the top of the config file :
+Add the below to the top of the config file, after the initial set of commented information :

 ```bash
 [blocktype]